 Portugal has become one of the top Golf Destinations in Europe over the last two decades.
 It wins World’s Best Golf Destination 2014 in the World Golf Awards.
 A sister event of the prestigious World Travel Awards.

-The region is extremely popular with golfers looking for a more cost-effective way to experience Golf in the Mediterranean sunshine.
-Cheaper than Spain, France, and Italy, golf on the Portuguese provides some of the best budget sunshine golf in Europe.
+The region is extremely popular with golfers looking for a more cost-effective way to experience golf in the Mediterranean sunshine.
+Cheaper than Spain, France, and Italy, golf on the Portuguese provides some of Europe’s best budget sunshine golf.
 It is perfect for Golfers who also wish to take their family on vacation with them.

 Portugal offers a vast amount of natural parks that you can view and explore.
 The best one is Peneda-Gerês National Park (the only one in Portugal) is considered one of the best national parks in Europe.
 The rank was made by the British newspaper The Guardian, which brought together a top 10 list of the best parks in Europe.

 Wild ‘garrano’ ponies and rides on these domesticated animals through its oak forests and sierras are some of the things to do in Peneda Gerês.
-The newspaper also highlights the natural beauty of the landscapes, natural pools and ancient Roman roads, marked with 2.000-year-old milestones.
-See: Walking in Portugal
+The newspaper also highlights the natural beauty of the landscapes, natural pools, and ancient Roman roads, marked with 2.000-year-old milestones.
+Book a journey: Walking in Portugal

 The Catholic religion is deeply enrooted into the customs and traditions of the Portuguese nation.
 That is our last reason to visit Portugal.
 The numerous monasteries, churches, and chapels are a testimony to times of indifference.
 You have to visit Fátima and Braga.

 The Sanctuary of Fátima is the largest place of worship in Portugal.
-Nossa Senhora de Fátima is a title given to the Blessed Virgin Mary honoring the reported apparitions of her to three shepherd children in Fátima, Portugal.
-On the 13th day of six consecutive months in 1917, starting on May 13.
+Nossa Senhora de Fátima is a title given to the Blessed Virgin Mary honoring the reported apparitions to three shepherd children in Fátima, Portugal.
+On the 13th day of six consecutive months in 1917, it always started on May 13th.